 LJ Welding is an industrial automation manufacturer based out of Edmonton, Alberta.
 They began largely in the field of oil and gas (and the many sub-industries thereof) forty years ago.
 Over time, they started to branch out after the economic crash in 2009 to include nuclear power, military contracts, and even companies involved in space exploration.

 With so many different industries to reach, LJ Welding’s marketing has to be very persona-specific in order to reach the right people and appeal to them in the right way.

 You can’t market to a business owner in the oil and gas industry with the same message that you use for a nuclear plant’s health and safety officer.

-When Darragh came on the scene, he helped LJ Welding to differentiate their target audiences until they had a list of six distinct personas for each industry.
+When Darragh came on the scene, he knew they needed to transition into digital marketing.
+But first, he helped LJ Welding to differentiate their target audiences until they had a list of six distinct personas for each industry.
 Each of these personas has distinct pain points and buying motivations.

 Knowing these personas is particularly important because many end-users feel that their jobs are threatened by automation…the very thing that Darragh is trying to market.
 Because of this, Darragh makes sure to categorize each lead when they come in.
 He also makes sure his sales team knows what each persona means.
 That way, they can communicate more effectively with each lead.

 But coming up with such a streamlined process took a vast amount of effort.

 While the company is over forty years old, it was purchased from Larry John in 2006.
 At that time, the business was only based in Edmonton in a single garage bay, and marketing consisted of little more than paper flyers and a select few loyal, local customers.
 Since then, the company has grown exponentially.

 That little single-warehouse business grew into two facilities reaching 45 countries, with an annual revenue of $30 Million.
 And Darragh contributes it all to their transition into digital marketing.